GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 * [First Party Sets](https://github.com/krgovind/first-party-sets/) aims to make the web's concept of first and third parties more closely aligned with the real world's by enabling multiple domains to declare themselves as belonging to the same first party.

-## Next steps
+## Find out more

+### Explainers

 The Privacy Sandbox authors need your support.
 The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback—in particular to suggest missing use cases and more-private ways to accomplish their goals.

-## Find out more

-### Explainers

 +   [Privacy Model for the Web](https://github.com/michaelkleber/privacy-model)
 +   [Privacy Budget](https://github.com/bslassey/privacy-budget)